kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           image and short video format from many reseller apps.
       - question: Is Behtar Ads app Free and Safe?
         answer: >-
+          Yes!!!
+Behtar Ads is completely free to download and install.

+          Infact we are giving a small amount of free coins / credits for a limited period to new users.

-          Yes.
-Behtar Ads provides a nice free edition till december 2020, and it's 100% SAFE & Clean made in india product, Which means it does not contain any from malware including but not limited to spyware, viruses, adware, trojans, and backdoors, etc.
+          Behtar Ads is 100% SAFE and is a **Made in India** product, Which means it does not contain any from malware including but not limited to spyware, viruses, adware, trojans, and backdoors, etc.
       - question: what is mean by coins option.
         answer: >-
           Coins means money, the more money you deposit, then you more will get